edibotopic/wiki-backup-test/ubuntu/flavours.md

 # Ubuntu flavours

-While many associate Ubuntu with GNOME, there are many ways for users to enjoy Ubuntu Desktop.
+While many associate Ubuntu with the [GNOME desktop](/general/gnome-desktop), there are many ways for users to enjoy Ubuntu Desktop.

 Lorem ipsum